j2css/j2c/README.md

 ## Usage

+**/!\ Warning /!\** The API of the git head underwent a major overhaul which hasn't been documented yet.
+What follows is valid up to v0.7.2 (the current stable release).

 `j2c` can be used to either assemble inline declarations, full style sheets, or scoped rules, each step building on the former.

 Scoped rules are especially useful for client-side frameworks, as can be seen in this simple [Mithril](http://mithril.js.org) module: